Stone Arch Railroad Bridge To Freedom

-Stone Arch Railroad Bridge in Vernon, Indiana was one of the many tunnels slaves would use to escape during the early 1800s to gain freedom.
+Stone Arch Railroad Bridge in Vernon, Indiana was one of the many escape tunnels slaves used to flee from being taken captive.

-The Stone Arch Railroad Bridge in Vernon, Indiana was part of the underground system and the underpass below it served as one of the many tunnels slaves would use to hide or pass through while on the run.
+The Stone Arch Railroad Bridge in Vernon, Indiana was part of the entrance to the underground system, and the underpass below it served as one of the many tunnels slaves would use to hide or pass through while on the run.

-The Stone Arch Railroad Bridge was built in 1837.
-The bridge is one of the oldest bridges ever built in the state of Indiana.
+The Stone Arch Railroad Bridge was built in 1837, making it one of the oldest bridges ever built in the state of Indiana.
 The bridge was constructed of stone and brick.
 The builders of the site remain unknown, but the arch architecture was common in Indiana.

-The locals of Vernon call the stone arch the culvert.
-The citizen's of Vernon played a big role in history because they would aid/shelter slaves and help them flee north.
-The underground railroad and underpasses were key factors on slaves gaining freedom.
+The locals of Vernon call the stone arch "the culvert".
+The citizen's of Vernon played a big role in history in their role in the underground railroad, that's tunnels and underpasses were key factors on slaves gaining freedom.

 The perilous journey to freedom: First pictures inside the 'Underground Railroad' where heroic volunteers risked their lives to smuggle 100,000 slaves out of the South before the Civil War, Daily Mail.
 April 8th 2017.
 Accessed September 29th 2020. https://www.dailymail.co.uk/news/article-4391734/The-journey-freedom.html.

 Historic American Engineering Record (Library of Congress).
 Historic Map Works.
 Accessed September 29th 2020. http://www.historicmapworks.com/Buildings/index.php?state=IN&city=Vernon&id=13075.